Keyware-Digital/NDU-Reloaded/README.md

 * Added Carpenter
 * Added Death Machine - (WIP).
 * Added Firesale
-* Added Random Perk which only drops in under specific conditions.
+* Added Random Perk which only drops in under _very_ specific conditions.
 * Max Ammo will now fill up your mag as well as your reserve ammo, and all equipment consistently.
 (BO4 style).
 * Revamped powerup shader system.